-Preservation Maryland is now accepting applications for a paid internship to conduct research and a survey of historic places in Maryland associated with LGBTQ history and culture.
+Preservation Maryland is now accepting applications for an internship to conduct research and a survey of historic places in Maryland associated with LGBTQ history and culture.

 Potomac Street, Brunswick, MD.
 Photo from Wikipedia.

 09/18/2018 By Kimberly Golden Brandt

 Smart Growth Maryland is a campaign of Preservation Maryland which advocates for a more environmentally and economically sustainable future that creates opportunities for all Marylanders through better development patterns.
 The initiative is now accepting applications for a Smart Growth Policy Intern in our Baltimore City offices.